krivard/codalab-worksheets-wiki/User_Building-a-Scoring-Program-for-a-Competition.md

 Here are the contents of the program.zip file:
 ```
 program.zip
-  |- evaluate.exe (The program that's run)
+  |- evaluate.py (The actual evaluation code to run.)
-  |- metadata     (Contents below...)
+  |- metadata     (Syntax and information needed to run.)
+  |- readme.txt (Notes about the evaluation program.)
+  |- setup.py (Enables py2exe to build a windows executable of the evaluate.py script.)
-  |- supporting modules and libraries for evaluate.exe to run in isolation.
+  |- Supporting modules and libraries (if required).
 ```

 The program.zip metadata file contains:
 ```
-command: $program/evaluate.exe $input $output
+command: python $program/evaluate.exe $input $output
 description: Example competition evaluation program.
 ```

-Here are the assumptions about the scoring process and the scoring program:
+## Directory Structure for Submissions

 1. There is a fixed directory structure that the scoring program operates within.
 It looks like this:
 ```